By Dallas and Collin County Criminal Defense Lawyer Jeremy Rosenthal

 As you can see by reviewing 181.134, it can be highly technical in both how it defines drug free zones and with how it increases penalties.

 If you or a loved one is charged with possession of drugs in a drug free zone, it is important that you have an attorney that understands the highly technical nature and the importance of the drug free zone allegations.

-*Jeremy F. Rosenthal is an attorney licensed to practice in the State of Texas.
+*Jeremy Rosenthal is Board Certified in Criminal Law by the Texas Board of Legal Specialization and licensed by the Supreme Court of Texas.
 Nothing in this article is intended to be legal advice.
 For legal advice about any situation, you should directly consult an attorney.